 History of the Lord Mayor’s Show

-The Lord Mayor's Show History of the Lord Mayor’s Show
+The Lady Mayor's Show History of the Lord Mayor’s Show

-The Mayor of London is an ancient office originally created by King John in a doomed attempt to get the city on his side.
+The Mayor of London is an ancient office originally created by King John in 1215, presumably in an attempt to win the City over to his side.

-It was 1215, and John’s disastrous reign was falling apart.
+By this time King John’s reign was falling apart.
 His armies were retreating in France, his treasury was empty and his Barons were on the edge of revolt.
 Soon they would force him to sign the Magna Carta, which would be largely ignored until civil war finally broke out.
 John died of dysentery a year later while marching his dwindling armies from one besieged city to another.

-London was right in the middle of the growing conflict.
-It was a cosmopolitan, international place even then: rich but vulnerable, easy to capture but hard to govern.
-The King’s taxes were high and the City was frequently held hostage by one or other group of warring Barons.
-The whole situation was very bad for business.
+London sat in the middle of the growing conflict.
+It was a cosmopolitan, mercantile place even then: rich but vulnerable, easy to capture, hard to govern.
+The city was frequently captured, held hostage or used as a base by some warring Baron.

 The King’s Charter for London, of May 9th 1215, now in the London Metropolitan Archive

 For years London had been trying to become a ‘commune’: a sort of early city state that would be able to declare its borders, make treaties and defend itself.
-King Richard had been an ally and King John may have thought it a smart move to go along with this.
-In 1215 he issued a Royal Charter that established the commune and allowed the City to choose its own Mayor every year instead of having a sheriff appointed by the King.
+King John may have thought it a smart move to go along with this, and in 1215 he issued a Royal Charter that established the commune and allowed the City to choose its own Mayor every year instead of having a sheriff appointed by the King.

 Know ye that we have granted … to our barons of our city of London, that they may choose to themselves every year a mayor, who to us may be faithful, discreet and fit for government of the city, so as, when he shall be chosen, to be presented unto us, or our Justice if we shall not be present… and he shall swear to be faithful to us...